rorymalone84/studentBlog/README.md

 ## About Student Blog

-I made this blog as a favour for my brother who is going to University in the summer as his professors require he has a blog, to achive this I used basic CRUD functionality for posts, and have integrated a rich text editor from [CK text editor](https://ckeditor.com/).
-I am yet to decide what to use as a cloud host for photo uploads.
-Because this isn't a complex project I am also using it to practice git workflow.
+I made this blog as a favour for my brother who is going to University in the summer as his professors require he has a blog, to achive this I used basic CRUD functionality for blog posts and details.
+I have also integrated a rich text editor from [CK text editor](https://ckeditor.com/).
+Photos are uploaded to AWS's S3 service.

 ## Learning Areas